-4.5.2 Licensing and mandatory requirements for IFRS and U.S. GAAP engagements Licensing
+4.5.2 Licensing and mandatory requirements for IFRS, U.S.GAAP and local statutory engagements

+Licensing

 All KPMG professionals are required to comply with applicable professional license rules and satisfy the Continuing Professional Development (CPD) requirements in the jurisdiction where they practice.
 Policies and procedures are designed to facilitate compliance with licence requirements.
-We are responsible for ensuring that audit professionals working on engagements have appropriate audit, accounting and industry knowledge, and experience in the local predominant financial reporting framework, IFRS.
+We are responsible for ensuring that audit professionals working on engagements have appropriate audit, accounting and industry knowledge, and experience in the local predominant financial reporting framework, IFRS and Turkish Financial Reporting Standards ("TFRS") published by POA.

-Mandatory requirements - IFRS and U.S.GAAP engagements
+Mandatory requirements - IFRS, U.S.GAAP and local statutory engagements

-In addition, we have specific requirements for partners and managers working on IFRS engagements in countries where IFRS is not the predominant financial reporting framework.
+In addition, we have specific requirements for partners, managers and EQC reviewers working on IFRS engagements in countries where IFRS is not the predominant financial reporting framework.
 Similar policies apply to engagements performed outside the U.S. to report on financial statements or financial information prepared in accordance with U.S. GAAP and/or audited in accordance with U.S. auditing standards, including reporting on the effectiveness of the entity's internal control over financial reporting (ICOFR).

 These require that the partner, manager, and EQC reviewer have completed relevant training and that the engagement team, collectively, has sufficient experience to perform the engagement or has implemented appropriate safeguards to address any shortfalls.

-We require that all Audit professionals maintain accreditation with their professional bodies and satisfy the CPD requirements of such bodies (at a minimum, professionals comply with IESBA requirements, BRSA; CMB, POA and other local regulatory requirements).
+We require that all Audit professionals maintain accreditation with their professional bodies and satisfy the CPD requirements of such bodies (at a minimum, professionals comply with IESBA requirements, POA and other local regulatory requirements).
 Our policies and procedures are designed to ensure that those individuals that require a license to undertake their work are appropriately licensed.